atomic radii header image

 Shielding and effective nuclear charge

-To give a simple overview of electron shielding, consider lithium and sodium, alkali metals in group 1 of the periodic table.
+Comic style image to show shielding of the outer valence electrons by the inner core electrons To give a simple overview of electron shielding, consider lithium and sodium, alkali metals in group 1 of the periodic table.
 Lithium has an electron configuration of 1s²2s¹ and has 3 protons in its nucleus.
-While all the electrons in the lithium atom experience attraction from the positively charged the protons, the two inner (1s) electrons are closer to the nucleus compared to the outer (2s) electron.
+While all the electrons in the lithium atom experience attraction from the positively charged protons, the two inner (1s) electrons are closer to the nucleus compared to the outer (2s) electron.
 This proximity allows the inner electrons to partially shield the outer electron from the full positive charge of the nucleus.
 We express this shielding effect as the concept of effective nuclear charge (Zeff).
-In this case, the Zeff experienced by the valence electron (2s) in lithium will be slightly less than +3 due to some shielding by the inner electrons.
-Similarly, sodium (1s²2s²2p⁶3s¹) has 11 electrons.
-The inner 10 electrons (in the 1s and 2s/2p sub-levels) shield the outermost (3s) electron to a greater extent than in lithium because there are more electrons between the nucleus and the valence electron.
-This results in a lower Zeff for the valence electron in sodium compared to lithium.
-However, the increased distance of the valence electron from the nucleus in sodium also weakens the attraction, further contributing to its lower overall attraction to the nucleus.
-If you would like to have a go at calculating Zeff values a quick search of "Slater values" will set you the right track, however these values are not required in A-level chemistry.
+In this case, the Zeff experienced by the valence electron (2s) in lithium will be less than +3 due to the shielding by the inner electrons.

-Image to show how the inner electrons effectively shield the outer valence electron in lithium and sodium atoms from the full nulear charge
+Image to show how the inner electrons effectively shield the outer valence electron in lithium and sodium atoms from the full nuclear charge

 Trends in atomic radius across a period